TomHumphries/RaspberryPiHotspot/README.md

 address=/#/192.168.4.1 # Redirect all domains (the #) to the address 192.168.4.1 (the server on the (Pi)
 ```

-So for `wlan0`, we are going to provide IP addresses between 192.168.4.2 and 192.168.4.20, with a lease time of 24 hours.
+So for `wlan0`, we are going to provide IP addresses between 192.168.4.2 and 192.168.4.20, with a lease time of 15 minutes.
 If you are providing DHCP services for other network devices (e.g. eth0), you could add more sections with the appropriate interface header, with the range of addresses you intend to provide to that interface.
+We are also redirecting all domains to the ip address 192.168.4.1.
+Later on we're going to redirect all traffic destined for 192.168.4.1 to the IP and port where we're hosting the server - 192.168.4.1:3000.

 There are many more options for dnsmasq; see the [dnsmasq documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) for more details.